xdmushui/partner-center-sdk/develop/get-invoice-unbilled-consumption-lineitems.md

 ---
-title: Get invoice unbilled commercial marketplace consumption line items
+title: Get invoice unbilled commercial consumption line items (AKA open usage line items)
-description: How to get a collection of unbilled commercial marketplace consumption line item details for a specified invoice. ms.date: 08/16/2019 ms.localizationpriority: medium
+description: How to get a collection of unbilled commercial consumption line item details for a specified invoice. ms.date: 09/10/2019 ms.localizationpriority: medium
 ---

-# Get invoice unbilled commercial marketplace consumption line items
+# Get invoice unbilled commercial consumption line items (AKA open usage line items)

 Applies to:

 - Partner Center

-How to get a collection of unbilled commercial marketplace consumption line item details for a specified invoice.
+How to get a collection of unbilled commercial consumption line item details.

+>[!NOTE]
+>Please use **“onetime”** to query all commercial consumption line item line items, instead of **“marketplace”** (to be deprecated).Alternatively, follow the links in estimate links call.

 ## Prerequisites